 The facility shall have the capacity to maintain the compost temperature greater than 130° F for at least 5 days as an average throughout the compost mass followed by a compatible time for secondary composting.
-For a windrow system, the temperature of the compost shall be above 130° F for 15 days with a minimum of 2 turnings of the compost within that period to reduce pathogens and weed seeds.
-Further turnings of the compost will be needed depending on the desired quality of compost, the final use of the compost
+Additional turning of the compost during secondary composting will reduce pathogens and weed seeds and improve the product.